Amed Rosario Player Props: Guardians vs. Yankees

-On Tuesday, Amed Rosario (coming off going 1-for-4) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+On Wednesday, Amed Rosario (.237 batting average in his past 10 games, with a double, a triple, a walk and two RBI) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
 First pitch is at 7:05 PM ET.

+He had a one-hit showing in his last game (1-for-4) against the Yankees.

 Amed Rosario Game Info & Props vs. the Yankees